New mask material created at NC State makes up for shortage of N95, surgical masks

 RALEIGH, N.C.
-(WNCN)- The N95 masks is considered, by scientists, to be the most effective face covering to protect from the coronavirus.
+(WNCN) – The N95 mask is considered, by scientists, to be the most effective face covering to protect from the coronavirus.
 However, they are still difficult to get a hold of and should be reserved for healthcare professionals.

-At NC State, the Nonwovens Institute found a way around that issue, creating a new protective material.
+At North Carolina State University, the Nonwovens Institute found a way around that issue, creating a new protective material.

 “We’ve created something that didn’t really exist before,” said Behnam Pourdeyhimi, executive director of the NWI.